-M 014 Number Communication de la deserva de Number Developmente de la companya d Measure O14 Number of economically disadvantaged National Service Participants who have their high school diploma or equivalent but have not completed a college degree prior to their term of service.
-Definition of This measure is a count of individuals who are entered into CNCS' National Service Key Terms Trust database, who complete their term of service, earn an education award, or leave service due to compelling circumstances (see 45 CFR §2522.200).
+Measure O13 Number of economically disadvantaged National Service Participants who have not obtained their high school diploma or equivalent prior to the start of their term of service.
+Definition of This measure is a count of individuals who are entered into CNCS' National Service Trust database, who complete their term of service, earn an education award, or leave Key Terms service due to compelling circumstances (see 45 CFR §2522.200).
 Individuals who are not enrolled in the National Service Trust, or who are dismissed, will not be counted.
-College , as defined for this performance measure, refers to any postsecondary higher education institution.
-Therefore, it includes colleges, universities, and technical and vocational schools (definition of college per US Census).
-Economically disadvantaged National Service Participants: Current National Service Participants who are receiving or meet the income eligibility requirements to receive: TANF, Food Stamps (SNAP), Medicaid, SCHIP, Section 8 housing assistance How to Program will have to wait until end of term of service to determine if the member Calculate should be counted here.
+Economically disadvantaged National Service Participants : Current National Service Participants who are receiving or meet the income eligibility requirements to receive: TANF, Food Stamps (SNAP), Medicaid, SCHIP, Section 8 housing assistance.
+How to Program will have to wait until end of term of service to determine if the member Calculate should be counted here.
 Would only be counted if member meets the count of Measure/ individuals as defined above.
 Collect Data The program should collect the data at the time the National Service Participant begins service.
-Have you obtained your GED/diploma? \Box Yes \square No Not sure.
-Explain.
-1 Have you completed a college degree? □ Yes □ No Not sure.
-Explain.
+Have you obtained your GED/diploma? □ Yes □ No □ Not sure.
+Explain

 Review Notes MSYs must be zero for Teacher Corps (ED12, ED13, ED14, ED17, ED18, ED19) and Member Development (O12, O13, O14, O15, O16, O17) performance measures and any other performance measures that measure member outcomes rather than beneficiary outcomes (EN2, EN2.1, V2, V10).
 Individuals counted in National Performance Measures must meet definition of "economically disadvantaged" in the Performance Measure Instructions.
 (Note: Definitions are different for different performance measures.)
 Member development measures (O12, O13, O14, O15, O16, O17) must have a 30-day timeline, not the previously acceptable 90-day timeline.
 Member development measures (O12, O13, O14, O15, O16, O17) or volunteer generation measures (G3-3.1, G3-3.2, G3-3.3) should only be present if these activities are the primary focus of the program or a significant component of the program's theory of change.
 Applicants selecting this measure must also select a performance measure that reflects the community impact of the program from any focus area.
-FAQs E5. eGrants won't let me enter MSYs and slots for member development National Performance Measures.
+FAQs E4. eGrants won't let me enter MSYs and slots for member development National Performance Measures.
 Is this a glitch?
 No, this is not a glitch.
 We do not collect data on MSYs and slots for the member development National Performance Measures.